 Columbia’s collection of neighborhoods and villages combines to create a sense of community.
 Schools, community centers and village centers are convenient gathering places and help define the character of each village.

 Each of Columbia’s 10 villages has a community association, which is an independent, incorporated, nonprofit civic association.
 Each association elects its own board of directors, as well as a representative to the CA Board of Directors.

 CA passes on a portion of its annual charge money to the village associations, which use these funds to foster the growth of community.
-They provide programs and events such as classes, fairs, holiday activities, parties, space to rent for meetings, special events, seminars and political forums; they oversee the village elections; and they ensure that the architectural guidelines, also known as covenants, are upheld.
+They provide programs and events such as classes, fairs, holiday activities, parties, space to rent for meetings, special events, seminars and political forums; they oversee the village elections; and they ensure that covenants are upheld.

 Although Columbia Association built and owns all of the village community association buildings and neighborhood centers, they are operated by the village community associations.

 The covenants of each village are contained in a legal document that is recorded in the land records of Howard County as part of the deed to every property located in the village, including commercial real estate.
 Since the covenants stay with the property, each owner accepts them as a stipulation of the transfer of ownership.
 The covenants, which set the exterior alteration standards, have protected the aesthetic environment of our neighborhoods — and our property values.

 - Providing resources and referral services for residents.

 - Advocating for residents at the village, Columbia and county level through the village ‘s board and representative on the Columbia Board of Directors.

 - Fostering partnerships between villages, Columbia Association and Howard County.

 - Managing and maintaining CA’s village buildings and neighborhood centers.